 Returnal is a title I’ve had my eye on for quite a while.
 It’s a roguelike third-person shooter that incorporates psychological horror and sci-fi elements.
 You take control of Selene, an astronaut in search of distant alien civilisations who crash lands on an unidentified alien planet.
 Isolated and alone, it’s up to you to figure out how to get back to safety.

 Complete with stunning use of the PS5 controller’s haptic feedback and adaptive triggers, Returnal is a must-have.
 A truly next-gen experience – perhaps the first of the generation.

 The Final Fantasy series has a long-running relationship with PlayStation, and the latest iteration of its iconic number VII is a hyped-up PS5 exclusive.

 The original Final Fantasy VII Remake was a big hit on the PS4, and Intergrade offers improved graphics, performance, and a brand new chapter in the game’s story.

 Ratchet and Clank: Rift Apart

-The graphics and visuals are polished and a real joy to behold, while the gameplay is basically a tutorial in fun game mechanics.
-The end product is something Insomniac Games can be immensely proud of; further strengthening their reputation as one of the premier developers of action/platformer titles.
+The graphics and visuals are polished and an absolute joy to behold, while the gameplay is basically a tutorial in fun game mechanics.
+The end product is something Insomniac Games can be immensely proud of, further strengthening their reputation as one of the premier developers of action/platformer titles.

-Ratchet & Clank: Rift Apart is the first PS5 masterpiece that is fit for the whole family, and accordingly shouldn’t be missed by anyone that has been lucky enough to get their hands on the famously scarce console.
+Ratchet & Clank: Rift Apart is the first PS5 masterpiece that is fit for the whole family and, accordingly, shouldn’t be missed by anyone lucky enough to get their hands on the famously scarce console.